ragavvenkatesan/yann/docs/source/trailer.rst

 What is in the toolbox ?
 ========================

-I started with the beautiful `theano's tutorials <http://deeplearning.net/software/theano/tutorial/>`_ While I started building on top of the tutorials and started doing research in this material, I started adding features that are published.
+I started with the beautiful `theano's tutorials
+<http://deeplearning.net/software/theano/tutorial/>`_.
+While I started building on top of the
+tutorials and started doing research in this material, I started adding features to it that were published.
+The code here is still fundamentally the theano tutorials only.
 The code that is here in yann has the following popular features that all deep net toolboxes seem to have.
 Among many others there are:

-+ **CNNs with easy architecture management:** The code has the ability to change architecture with just small changes in some input parameters and immediately a whole new architecture is created.
-  One variable changes the number of MLP layers, number of nodes in each layer, activation functions and even dropout probabilities.
-You can also change number of CNN layers, their pooling and stride sizes and any structure of networks.
-Basically any vanilla network that you can draw on a black board can be set up quite simply using few input statements.
-I will be adding other layers including embedding layers, inception layers and LSTM layers soon.
++ **CNNs with easy architecture management:** Because layers can take origins as inputs, pretty much any architecture that can be drawn on a blackboard can be constructed using this toolbox.

-+ **Data handling capabilities:** I have provided features to setup data as simple matlab files that can be loaded in python and run in batches for training.
-Alternatively, I also have options for ``pkl.gz`` files if you would like to cPickle and / or zip your data.
-I have also provided a wrapper to `skdata's`_ dataset interface and plan on adding the `Fuel`_ interface also.
++ **Dataset handling capabilities:** I have provided features to setup data as simple matlab files that can be loaded in python and run in batches for training.
+Alternatively, there is also a wrapper to `skdata's`_ dataset interface and plans dfor adding the `Fuel`_ interface also.
   As of now, I have cifar10, mnist, extended mnists , caltech101, caltech256.
 I will add more as I can.